BurnabyJoe-lab/BCIT-Capstone-Project-Group7/README.md

-BCIT Capstone Project - Network Security - Group 7 - Ethan, Funmi, Jacob, Jasper, Liz, Tobi This is a Capstone Project administered by our professor Hamid
+BCIT Capstone Project - Network Security - Group 7 - Ethan, Funmi, Jacob, Jasper, Liz, Tobi This is a Capstone Project administered by our instructor Hamid T.

+In this section of our 2026 BCIT Capstone project, we are tasked with creating a "secure enterprise network" including but not limited to VPN connectivity, logging and attack detection.

+Attacks will be executed using real-world attack simulations, and observed through splunk and FortiGate logging.